Skip to main content

 Treatments for gout on the foot

 If you suddenly feel pain, redness, swelling, and stiffness in a joint, see your doctor.
 A gout attack can look similar to an infection inside the joint.
 But that needs urgent treatment.
-So getting proper diagnosis is important.
+So getting a proper diagnosis is important.

 The doctor may diagnose you based on your symptoms, but they may also use a needle to draw fluid from the joint.
 This is sent for analysis to confirm the diagnosis.